 When will they finally learn to put their plates away, their clothes away, their shoes away, their EVERYTHING away?
 I get so tired of reminding them and the fact that it’s a source of so much frustration for both of us.

 How I want to handle this: I would love to tiptoe into their room and gently jostle them awake.
 Once they are looking straight at me with utter confusion and surprise, I would calmly whisper, “I’m so sorry to wake you, but you still have some things to do downstairs,” and then I would say “Oh, you missed this plate over here.”
 “Don’t forget your gym shoes over here.”
-“There’s a water bottle in the other room that has your name on it.”
+“There’s a water bottle in the other room with your name on it.”

 How I actually handle it: This is usually cause and effect.
 If they leave a mess for no reason, then they can’t go anywhere until it’s cleaned up.
 I try to let the bedroom go, but our family is a community, and we all need to do our share.
+And sometimes I clean it up, but I do tell them the next day that while I don’t mind helping, it helps me a lot too when they pick up after themselves.
+If they can’t do it at the time, just let me know and we can work something out.
+I’ve found that acknowledgment is half the battle.

 When your teen is barking orders at you to hurry up because they are going to be late